 Richmond & Kew / Bar / Restaurant / Cuisine: Gastro

 Let's be honest, it's no longer enough for a pub to provide you with a pint of Fosters and a small TV in the corner to watch the rugby.
 We are sophisticated people and we want more.
-We want HD TVs and a three course menu specifically for those watching the 6 nations with courses such as baked pancetta wrapped cod loin with puy lentil stew, winter greens and clams vierge sauce, to eat while we watch the game.
-Don't worry guys, the Orange Tree in Twickenham has you covered.
+Head to the Orange Tree for HD TVs and a 6 Nations three-course menu including baked pancetta wrapped cod loin with puy lentil stew, winter greens and clams sauce vierge.
+Plus, they're also offering the chance to win 6 Nation tickets!

 Sports Bar & Grill